You’re in Paris and you’re on a budget. Join the club. I’ve been a member for a while.

 17th.
 Check out the English gardens at Batignolles

 In the north west of Paris lies the Square des Batignolles, a former freight yard that was redesigned into a “naturalistic” garden.
 This means they made it to look as if it was untouched by the hand of man, when in reality there’s nothing accidental in the layout.
-Check it out for yourself, near the Metro stops Rome, Brochante, and Villiers.
+Find it for yourself, near the Metro stops Rome, Brochante, and Villiers.

 18th.
-Love Wall in Montmartre
+Rue des Abbesses in Montmartre

 20th.
 And lastly, hang out with the ghost of Oscar Wilde

 … and Edith Piaf and Jim Morrison etc etc etc. The Pere Lachaise cemetery is an incredible way to spend an afternoon.
 Even if you don’t stop to look at the gravestones, the winding cobbled streets alone are worth it for a walk.

 Here are the top 14 graves to find.

 Bonus free stuff: Cruise along the Seine River for free with the Vedettes de Paris – on your birthday.
 Also, many museums are free on the first Sunday of every month too – see the full list here.

 If you prefer to enjoy Paris and all its secrets on the cheap, listen to Episode 31, How to survive Paris on a VERY low budget, right here.